bastienwirtz/homer/docs/configuration.md

 connectivityCheck: true # whether you want to display a message when the apps are not accessible anymore (VPN disconnected for example)

 # Optional theming
-theme: default # 'default' or one of the theme available in 'src/assets/themes'.
+theme: default # 'default' or one of the themes available in 'src/assets/themes'.

 # Optional custom stylesheet
 # Will load custom CSS files.
 Especially useful for custom icon sets.
 # stylesheet:
 #   - "assets/custom.css"

-# Here is the exaustive list of customization parameters
+# Here is the exhaustive list of customization parameters
 # However all value are optional and will fallback to default if not set.
 # if you want to change only some of the colors, feel free to remove all unused key.
 colors: